 Both sexes possess a pair of large horns shaped like parentheses.

 These extend outward to the side and then curve upward and inward.
-In the males, the horns can be 30 inches long.
+In males, the horns can be 30 inches long.

 Further, the stocky build and disproportionately large forequarters give it a bovine appearance.